It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 How much do invisible braces cost?

 And there you have it!
 All the commonly asked questions about invisible braces that could help you in your deciding factor on if invisible braces are suitable for you.
-When in doubt, always consult your orthodontist.
+When in doubt, always consult your dentist or book an appointment with us to get a FREE scan at our partner clinic!

 When people think of straightening teeth, they often find themselves having to make a decision on choosing between invisible braces and traditional braces.
 Until this day, traditional metal braces have always been the most commonly used option to straighten teeth as they generally do fix most teeth cases from moderate to very severe.